valory-xyz/autonolas-aip/content/aips/core-aip-triple-lock.md

 - *Novel OLAS Top-up distribution:* Propose a new method for OLAS top-ups ([A new approach for OLAS top-ups](https://github.com/valory-xyz/autonolas-aip/blob/aip-1/docs/ANewApproachForOLASTopUps.pdf)).

 - *Improvement of Autonolas bonding mechanism:*  Propose a dynamic discount mechanism for Autonolas bonding ([Dynamic Discounting for Autonolas bonding mechanism](https://github.com/valory-xyz/autonolas-aip/blob/aip-1/docs/DynamicsDiscountFactor.pdf))

+We estimate the following roadmap to take 3-6 weeks to implement:

 - *Temperature Check Snapshot:* Create a temperature check on all AIP-1 components.